-In this Svelte charts post post, we see how you can quickly add customisable charts to your Svelte app using Chart.js.
+In this Svelte charts post, we see how you can quickly add customizable charts to your Svelte app using Chart.js.
 You should find this post useful, in fact, if you are creating a dashboard or console and need to throw in some charts.
-Alternatively, you might be writing an article summarising some data.
+Alternatively, you might be writing an article summarizing some data.
 You should find the post equally useful for these use cases and many others.
-Although we focus on SvelteKit, we have tested the approach on Astro and it should be easily adapted to other Svelte frameworks .
+Although we focus on SvelteKit, we have tested the approach on Astro and it should be easily adapted to other Svelte frameworks.

 We will create a bar chart from the State of JS 2021 survey results.
 Locally, we will source the data from a JSON file.
 After importing the data, we will then add some custom styling and see configuration changes which you need for Chart.js to work smoothly with SvelteKit.
 You will see that with minimal effort you can knock up something with Chart.js and Svelte which does not look too bad at all!

 There’s not all that much to do.
-You will probably find you spend most time on customising the charts to show your research or data in its best light.
-To get going why don’t we spin up a new SvelteKit project from the Terminal:
+You will probably find you spend most time on customizing the charts to show your research or data in its best light.
+To get going, why don’t we spin up a new SvelteKit project from the Terminal: